 Green Building Recognition

-klia2 was designed to be an energy efficient terminal right from the beginning.
+klia2 was designed with sustainability considerations in mind to be an energy efficient terminal.
 Among the innovative green features of the terminal include the high solar reflecting roof and low emissivity glass panels to naturally regulate indoor temperature.
 This has earned the terminal Gold certification in Leadership Energy in and Environmental Design (LEED) and a Silver accreditation in the Green Building Index (GBI).